UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 This family have variations of flash memory, pin count and CAN FD for 5XX subfamily.

 Slave core is marked with final S1.
 Slave core does not have same peripherals.
-They have 4kb of shared ram and 24kb of flash.
+They have 4 - 16 kb of ram and 24 - 73 kb of PRAM.

 ## Main features